Neural Attention Search Linear: Towards Adaptive Token-Level Hybrid Attention Models: Related Work

-The computational costs of transformer models have driven researchers to seek more efficient alternatives, i.e., linear attention families~\citep{katharopoulos-icml20a, peng-emnlpf23a, sun-arxiv23a, dao-icml24a, yang-neurips24a, du-arxi25a, guo-arxiv25a}.
+The computational costs of transformer models have driven researchers to seek more efficient alternatives, i.e., linear attention families~\citep{katharopoulos-icml20a, peng-emnlpf23a, sun-arxiv23a, dao-icml24a, yang-neurips24a, du-iclr26a, guo-iclr26a}.
 Linear attention families replace the non-linear softmax operation in the transformer with linear operations.
 Hence, linear transformers could either first compute the attention maps and then the weighted sum of the $\attV$ values (the parallel form), or first compress the past $\attK\attV$ values into a hidden state and then multiply the $\attQ$ value with this hidden state (the recurrent form).
 The parallel form can fully utilize hardware parallelism; however, it incurs higher computational costs as the input context length grows.
 The recurrent form, on the other hand, processes the input data iteratively and might not make full use of the GPU computational power.
 Consequently, ~\citet{yang-icml24a} propose a chunk-wise approach to combine the best of both worlds: the model first splits the input sequence into multiple chunks, the parallel form is then applied to do the computation within each chunk, while the recurrent form is applied to transfer hidden states between different chunks.

 Linear attention models can encode the input sequence into a single hidden state and, therefore, enable efficient inference.
 However, this fixed-size hidden state might not capture all the information required in the long-context scenario.
 In contrast, non-linear attention models need to cache all the past KV values, which also enables them to review the entire past context and extract the corresponding information.
 Therefore, transformers can still often have a better performance in the long context scenario~\citep{vonoswald-arxiv25a}.
-This inspires many works on hybrid architectures that insert softmax attention layers into the linear attention layers or heads~\citep{dong-arxiv24a, lieber-arxiv24a, bae-arxiv25a, kimi-arxiv25b, minimax-arxiv25a, qwen-blog25a, ren-iclr25a}.
-Even so, these works still need to maintain the full attention layer, which might still be a bottleneck in the long context scenario.
+This inspires many works on hybrid architectures that insert softmax attention layers into the linear attention layers or heads~\citep{dong-iclr25a, lenz-iclr25a, bae-arxiv25a, kimi-arxiv25b, minimax-arxiv25a, qwen-blog25a, ren-iclr25a}.
+Even so, these works still need to maintain the full attention layer, which might become a bottleneck in the long-term context scenario.
+Additionally, it remains unclear whether static, fixed softmax-attention/linear-attention layer ratios are optimal across different tasks and input contexts.